microsud/Intestinal-Microbiome-Western-Adults/README.md

-# Intestinal Microbiome
+##Intestinal microbiome landscaping: Insight in community assemblage and implications for microbial modulation strategies

 Files and codes used for analysis of data reported in the review by Shetty et al. 2016.

-##Intestinal microbiome landscaping: Insight in community assemblage and implications for microbial modulation strategies
 https://microsud.github.io/Intestinal-Microbiome-Western-Adults/

 You can find step-wise information in the *.Rmd file